Quickstart

 }

 </script>Use your sb_pub_ publishable key in the widget — it's safe to expose in client-side code.
-It has read-only access to products and can only create deals on your behalf.
+It has restricted widget scope: products:read, customers:write, deals:write, and agent:negotiate.
 Keep your sb_test_ / sb_live_ keys server-side.

-Step 5: Handle Deal Events
+Step 6: Handle Deal Events

 Listen for widget events to trigger your own workflows — send confirmation emails, update your CRM, provision access, etc.